mariochampion/roboflow/docs/HELPMORE.md

-5. if you have enough images in training_photos/BASETAG/labeled-subdirs you will be prompted to retrain or not. if yes, you will be guided through the retraining parameters, or you can always just hit [enter] to accept the defaults as set in the config file (although to much of that defeats the goal of comparing learning how hyperparameters affect classification accuracy!)
+5. if you have enough images in training_photos/BASETAG/labeled-subdirs you will be prompted to retrain or not. if yes, you will be guided through the retraining parameters, or you can always just hit [enter] to accept the defaults as set in the config file (although too much of that defeats the goal of comparing/learning how hyperparameters affect classification accuracy!)